shirakaba/nside/README.md

 See the 'Examples' tab in-app (or [view them in this repo](https://github.com/shirakaba/nside/blob/master/app/examples/examples-view-model.ts)).

+See also my [gist](https://gist.github.com/shirakaba/64e9bc5afea1a6deb8a00d78ce346cd4) detailing many fun things to invoke.

 ## API Documentation

 The built-in auto-complete gets you the method and property names, but doesn't tell you what params to enter into functions.
 For this, you need to either make a good guess of what the JS-syntax equivalent is from how the native method is invoked (which is easy if the params are all primitives like numbers), or refer to the API documentation.